strongh/GrammarBox/README.md

 GrammarBox is inspired by language activities in a primary Montessori classroom environment.

-It is bare bones, pre-alpha-quality, and not recommended for any practical use.
+It is bare bones, pre-alpha-quality, and is not recommended for any practical use.
 Enjoy!

 Setup
 ====